Jump back to chapter selection.

 (n2)2gss(rr)=Ψ^s(r)Ψ^s(r)Ψ^s(r)Ψ^s(r)

-being the probability to be able to pick two Fermions at the different places, r and r, with the spins s and s, respectively.
+being the probability of finding two fermions at the different places, r and r, with the spins s and s, respectively.
 Again we switch to the more convenient k-space,

-In order to evaluate the mean value a^ksa^qsq^qsa^ks we use the same technique as presented as earlier.
-Evaluation of a^ksq^sa^qsk^ks: We separate the task into two cases:
+In order to evaluate the mean value c^ksc^qsc^qsc^ks we use a similar technique to that discussed for the Fermi-Dirac distribution derivation.
+We separate the task into two cases:

 and we can write,